covalenthq/ewm-das/README.md

 [![Go CI](https://github.com/covalenthq/das-ipfs-pinner/actions/workflows/go.yml/badge.svg)](https://github.com/covalenthq/das-ipfs-pinner/actions)

-DAS-Pinner is a lightweight IPFS pinner daemon that stores data on the IPFS network and pins the data using **web3.storage**.
-It is designed to be used with the DAS Light-Client to retrieve data from the IPFS network and verify the data using the DAS protocol.
+**DAS-Pinner** is a lightweight IPFS service that stores and pins data on the IPFS network using **web3.storage**.
+It is designed to work seamlessly with the DAS Light-Client, enabling the retrieval of data from the IPFS network and its verification using the DAS protocol.

+**DAS Light-Client** is a lightweight client that retrieves data from the IPFS network and verifies it using the DAS protocol.
+It is intended to complement the DAS-Pinner service, facilitating efficient data storage and retrieval from the IPFS network.

 ## Current Iteration